 How do we understand the teachings of the Bible in a modern context?

-Deepen your understanding of the Christian faith and life by exploring its Biblical roots, a theological framework, missional thrust, ethical calling, historical development, and global context.
-Redeemer's Religion - Biblical and Theological Studies program leans into the rich diversity of denominations represented on campus to develop a deeper understanding of how theology, the Bible, and worldview collide and remain relevant for modern Christians.
+Deepen your understanding of the Christian faith and life by exploring its Biblical roots, theological framework, missional thrust, ethical calling, historical development, and global context.
+Redeemer's Biblical and Theological Studies program leans into the rich diversity of denominations represented on campus to develop a deeper understanding of how theology, the Bible, and worldview collide and remain relevant for modern Christians.

 Biblical and Theological Studies is a Bachelor of Arts program.
 It is offered as a general major and as a minor.